-Epic Sciences has recieved accreditation from the College of American Pathologists (CAP).
+Epic Sciences has received accreditation from the College of American Pathologists (CAP).
 The CAP Laboratory Accreditation Program is recognized by the United States government as being equally or more stringent than the federal inspection program and is designed to specifically ensure the highest standard of care for all laboratory samples.

 “Our investment in a high-throughput, CLIA/CAP laboratory will give drug developers and academic investigators alike the ability to scale Epic Sciences’ circulating tumor cell (CTC) based liquid biopsy tests from small observational studies to large Phase III trials,” said Murali Prahalad, Ph.D., President and CEO of Epic Sciences.